MA in Classical Studies/PhD in Philosophy

 The dual degree program is designed for those who wish to acquire a strong competency in ancient philosophy and to add a specialization in classical studies to a PhD in Philosophy.
 Both components of the program call for the fulfillment of the usual requirements of either degree but allow for special emphasis on ancient philosophy and the study of ancient Greek and/or Latin and knowledge of the history of Greek and/or Roman literature.

 Students must fulfill all degree requirements in both programs.
 The dual degree program is a 19-course program (76 credits).
-Eleven courses (44 credits) receive credit only for the PhD in the Department of Philosophy; three courses (12 credits) receive credit only for the MA in the Department of Classical Studies; five courses (20 credits) receive credit BOTH for the PhD and for the MA.
+Eleven courses (44 credits) receive credit only for the PhD in the Department of Philosophy; three courses (12 credits) receive credit only for the MA in the Department of Classical Studies; five courses (20 credits) receive credit both for the PhD and for the MA.
 For more information about this program, please contact Professor Stephen Scully in the Classics Department and/or refer to the MA in Classical Studies website and PhD in Philosophy website.

 A minimum of 16 courses (64 credits) is required for the PhD in Philosophy.
 The course requirements are as follows: